hristov296/ss-wc-gallery/README.md

 - Arrows with active state, depending on the position of the thumbnails slider
 - Only vertical mode on the left
 - For variable products: change first image to a selected variation

+To be used only with Wordpress.
+It loads wp versions of React and ReactDOM